 Artichoke & Cardoon - Key Growing Information

-IMPORTANT COLD TREATMENT (VERNALIZATION): Time transplanting so plants receive 10 days of 45-50°F (7.2-10°C) temperatures to induce budding.
+IMPORTANT COLD TREATMENT (VERNALIZATION): Time transplanting so plants receive a minimum of 10 days of 45-50°F (7.2-10°C) temperatures to induce budding.
 Protect from frost.

 HARVEST: Clip mature buds midsummer to midfall, depending on location.